 Some Background and History

-On November 4, 2008, marijuana was decriminalized in Massachusetts.
+The beginning of medical marijuana in Massachusetts started on November 4, 2008 when it was decriminalized in the state.
 Voters in the Commonwealth passed The Massachusetts Sensible Marijuana Policy Initiative making the possession of less than one ounce of marijuana a non-criminal offense but allowed for a fine of $100.
 (Additionally, minors must participate in an approved drug awareness program.)
 Before decriminalization, individuals charged faced up to six months in jail and a $500 fine.

 Four years later, Massachusetts became the 18th state to allow medical use of marijuana.
 On November 6, 2012, the Massachusetts Medical Marijuana Initiative (“Question 3”) was sanctioned with 63% of the vote.
 The law eliminated criminal and civil penalties for the possession and use of up to a 60-day supply of up to 10 ounces of marijuana for Massachusetts residents who possess a state issued registration card, having first received written certification from their doctor for having life debilitating conditions.
 Qualifying medical conditions include cancer, glaucoma, ALS, Parkinsons, Crohns, Multiple Sclerosis, Hepatitis C, as well as other conditions such as pain, anxiety, depression and PTSD.